icyJoseph/state-with-deps/README.md

 };
 ```

-Now, we'll keep track of which dependencies are read, if only length, if only data, if none, or both, and notify the consumer only when necessary.
+Now, we'll keep track of which dependencies are read, and notify the consumer only when necessary.

 Run our tests again, and we see: